christophercalm/personal-blog/index.md

 #### Hello,

-And welcome to my micro-blog.
+And welcome to my blog.
 I love old fashioned, text-based Web 1.0 websites that are simple and respect one's privacy.
 As part of this, I promise not to run intrusive analytics and to keep any kind of JS to a minimum.

 I have found that over the years, interesting ideas, links, and applications that I have collected usually become lost.
 My goal is to save these here as a reference for my future self.
 I hope that these ramblings will be of some use to you and me.